seL4/docs/projects/sel4/frequently-asked-questions.md

 integrity property to show that others can't interfere with private data, and the confidentiality proof to show that others can't get access to that private data.
-And one can tie together all of these into a proof about an entire (one-machine) systems without having to verify the code of the entire system.
+And one can tie together all of these into a proof about an entire (one-machine) system without having to verify the code of the entire system.

 If you are interested in connecting to the seL4 proofs, let us know, as we